Academic Scholarships Program

 Redeeming Your Travel Assistance

-- Travel Assistance certificates will be available for pick-up at the conference on Monday, March 27, 2017 during the Student Poster Session orientation breakfast (for SPS participants ONLY) and Tuesday, March 28, 2017 during the NACE U Student Meeting.
-If you are unable to attend either meeting, certificates can be picked up at Registration on Wednesday, March 29, 2017.
+- Travel Assistance certificates will be available for pick-up at the conference on Monday, March 7, 2022 during the Student Poster Session orientation breakfast (for SPS participants ONLY) or during the Student Meeting.
+If you are unable to attend either meeting, certificates can be picked up at Registration on Wednesday, March 9, 2022.

-- Certificates must be redeemed at the conference Registration desk on Wednesday, March 29, 2017 during the CORROSION 2017 conference and expo.
+- Certificates must be redeemed at the conference Registration desk on Wednesday, March 9, 2022 during the AMPP 2022 conference and expo.
 A valid photo ID is required.
 Specific times for redemption will be indicated on the certificate.

 NACE Los Angeles Section Travel Assistance